1. What is ClimateMusic?

 The data sets for “Climate”, by composer Erik Ian Walker, are from simulations from the Community Earth System Model (CESM), an open model that has been used extensively in national and international assessments of climate change.
 CESM is sponsored by the National Science Foundation and the United States Department of Energy.
 Please visit http://www2.cesm.ucar.edu for additional information.
 For future compositions we may use other sources.

 5. Are your performances appropriate for children?

 Due to the serious nature of the underlying topic, we feel that ClimateMusic is most appropriate for adults and youths 12 years and older.
 We advise parental discretion for children younger than 12 years.
-The length of the performances, and the at times challenging nature of the music, means that ClimateMusic generally is not appropriate for young children.

 6. Why don’t you post any recordings of your music on your website or on Facebook?

 ClimateMusic is not intended to be “stand alone” music.
 The visual references and the post-concert public forums that we integrate into every performance are critical elements that provide a necessary context for the music.
 We are in the process of completing videos that will be posted on this site.